-New Home Closings and Prices in New Orleans Rise According to Latest Figures
+New Home Closings and Prices in New Orleans Decrease According to Freshest Figures

-A total of 529 new homes were sold during the 12 months that ended in December, up from 518 for the year that ended in November.
+A total of 513 new homes were sold during the 12 months that ended in March, down from 524 for the year that ended in February.

-As a percentage of overall housing closings, new home closings made up 5.3%.
-This is better than the 4.3% of closings a year earlier.
-After rising in November from a year earlier, closings of new and existing homes stayed steady in December.
+As a percentage of overall housing closings, new home closings represented 3.1% of overall housing closings.
+A year ago, new home closings made up 3.7%.
+Following a year-over-year decline in February, closings of new and existing homes also sank year-over-year in March.

 Pricing and Mortgage Trends